Frank Norman Wilson

 Frank Norman Wilson (19 November 1890 – 11 September 1952) was an American cardiologist known primarily for his contributions to electrocardiography.

 Early life

 He was the only child of Norman Orlando Wilson, a farmer, and Mary Holtz Wilson.
 He studied at the University of Michigan in Ann Arbor, first graduating with a bachelor of Science degree in 1911, later graduating with a medical degree in 1913 from the same university.

 Medicine

-“Our modern understanding of the electrocardiogram comes, in large part, from the lifelong research and teaching of Frank Norman Wilson.
-In his prime, Wilson dominated used of the electrocardiogram as only two men, Thomas Lewis and Willem Einthoven.
+Our modern understanding of the electrocardiogram comes, in large part, from the lifelong research and teaching of Frank Norman Wilson.
+In his prime, Wilson dominated the use of the electrocardiogram as only two men, Thomas Lewis and Willem Einthoven.

 Dr. Wilson's outstanding work was paid tribute during the year of his 60th birthday well before his death.
 The July 1950 edition of the American Heart Association (Circulation) was dedicated to Dr. Wilson.
 He also received the Gold Heart Medal of the American Heart Association at the time of their annual meeting in 1951.